On Celebrating ‘Iyd-al-Milad an-Nabi

 It has been transmitted in ahadits that Allah (s.w.t.)
 Created the trees on a Monday.
 In this, there is great admonition and that is that on a Monday Allah (s.w.t.)
 Created food, sustenance, fruits and the things given in charity.
 Mankind’s growth development and livelihood are closely connected with these, and men's selves get joy from them.

 In the word “Rabi’”, from the point of view of its etymology, a good indication and a virtuous omen is found.
-Shaykh Abu ar-Rahman as-Saqli (r.a.) stated that for every man, his name is a part for him.
+Shaykh Abu ar-Rahman as-Saqli (r.a.) stated that for every man, his name is a part of him.
 The reason of Rabi’, spring, is the most moderate and beautiful of all the seasons.
 And the shari’ah of Prophet (s.a.w.) is the most moderate and the easiest among all the shara’i.

 Allah (s.w.t.)
 Wanted to Bestow eminence on that time in which the Prophet (s.a.w.) entered this world.
 Had he been born in any of the above-mentioned Sanctified times, then the illusion may have arisen that the nobility and eminence of the Prophet (s.a.w.) are on account of those Sanctified times.